Step 2: CARE to check in

-Use CARE to check in with a friend or ask for help for yourself.
+Check in with a friend Ask for help yourself

 How Wildcats CARE

-It’s always a good idea to check in.
-Do this when you’re first concerned about a friend or when a friend comes to you about a challenge they’re facing.
+When you're first concerned about a friend or when a friend comes to you about a challenge they're facing, the goal is to find connection.
 Let them know you care about them and are here to listen and help if they'd like.
+Consider the setting you're in, the tone you use, and what you say to connect.

 Setting: one-on-one, semi-private, in a neutral space (out for a walk, eating a meal together, etc.)